 About Headspace Adventures

 Headspace Adventures is an adventure therapy programme for teenagers.
-Co-founded by Sinéad Pollock-Orr (Adventure Leader) and David Coleman (Clinical Psychologist), it is designed to get you to think better, feel better and act better in all areas of your life.
-Things in your life might feel stuck, or you might be experiencing anxiety or poor self-confidence.
-Headspace Adventures can help.
+Co-founded by Sinéad Pollock-Orr (Adventure Leader) and Dr David Coleman (Clinical Psychologist), it is designed to support teenagers who may be experiencing anxiety or low-self-esteem (and poor self-confidence).
+Headspace Adventures can help teenagers to think better, feel better and act better in all areas of their lives.

-Over the course of a week, where you’ll live in the wilds of the Atlantic coast of Ireland, and experience real adventure, like coasteering, abseiling, kayaking and an overnight expedition, David and Sinéad intend to challenge you to reach to your limits…and a little beyond.
-We want you to experience the thrill, the satisfaction and the uplift that comes from facing some of your fears and overcoming them.
+Over the course of a week, where they’ll live in the wilds of the Atlantic coast of Ireland, and experience real adventure, like coasteering, abseiling, kayaking and an overnight expedition, David and Sinéad intend to challenge them to reach to their limits…and a little beyond.
+We want them to experience the thrill, the satisfaction and the uplift that comes from facing some of their fears and overcoming them.

-With our varied skills and expertise, and over 40 years combined experience of working with children and teenagers in therapeutic and outdoor education/adventure settings, we have created Headspace Adventures to give you a chance to stop and think about your life, your goals, your ambitions and your strengths.
+With our varied skills and expertise, and over 40 years combined experience of working with children and teenagers in therapeutic and outdoor education/adventure settings, we have created Headspace Adventures to give teenagers a chance to stop and think about their lives, their goals, their ambitions and their strengths.

-Alongside the adventure, David will guide you in a strengths-based programme of development, over the course of the week, which will give you confidence and insight into what you can achieve in any aspect of your life.
-David will have individual and group sessions, with all participants, focused on your personal development and dealing with stresses, anxieties and low self-esteem.
+Alongside the adventure, David will work therapeutically with the participants, over the course of the week, which can give them confidence and insight into what they can achieve in any aspect of their lives.
+David will have individual and group sessions, with all participants, focused on their personal development and dealing with stresses, anxieties and low self-esteem.

-More than offering just adventure, excitement and fun, we want you to go away from your week with us, with real insight into the person that you are, and the possibilities for your future.
+More than offering just adventure, excitement and fun, we want teenagers to go away from their week with us, with real insight into the person that they are, and the possibilities for their future.